|

 | |

-Contemporary art by artists from around the world with a thematic focus on Africa and authentic ancient art from West and Central Africa.
+Since 1989, Galerie Peter Herrmann has been exhibiting contemporary art with an African focus by artists from around the world alongside authentic classical art from West and Central Africa.

 Our meticulously curated exhibitions are well-attended by visitors from all cultural backgrounds and social strata.
 The participating artists are carefully chosen and coordinated into the program with emphatically diverse positions.